kkyon/knighty/README.md

 #Example 1 pinterest.com  Auto Follow

-This is a example for login pinterest.com and auto follow a user list
+This is a example for login pinterest.com and auto follow a user list.
+Revised the code to load full follower list.

     username='username' # your pinterest account